Bionic75-BionicKeyboards/qmk_firmware/docs/how_a_matrix_works.md

 - **Scanning**: The periodical reading of the all key states (pressed/depressed or open/closed in switch terminology) by the microcontroller.
 - **Microcontroller**: A chip device that run a program (firmware) to control and add behavior to  the hardware.

+---

 ## The Concept

 - A keyboard matrix aims to simplify wiring of switches by reducing the amount of physical pins required on the microcontroller.
 It removes complexity from the hardware level.
 - In a matrix, all switches are arranged (wired) in rows and columns.
 Each row and each column is connected to an associated single pin on the microcontroller but to multiple switches ot once.

-- Switches (keys) are abstractly viewed as logic circuits, where a open switch represent logical `HIGH` and a closed switch (pressed key) represents logical `LOW`.
+- Switches (keys) are abstractly viewed as logic circuits, where a open switch represent logical `HIGH` (see [Logical HIGH/LOW](#logical-highlow)) and a closed switch (pressed key) represents logical `LOW` (see [Logical HIGH/LOW](#logical-highlow)).
 - A microcontroller periodically scans all switches.
 It will visit each switch via the connected input pin to read whether it is `HIGH` (unpressed) or `LOW` (pressed).
 - There are edge cases where a key can read pressed (`LOW`) despite the switch being open (`High`).
 This unwanted effect is called "ghosting".
 A dedicated diode at each switch is used to eliminate the ghosting effect.

-## Before The matrix
+### Before The Matrix

 Without a switch matrix every switch must be wired directly to a pin on the microcontroller:

 ![alt text](https://bioniccode.github.io/qmk-documentation-resources/resources/how-a-matrix-works/images/36_switches_direct_wiring_example_basic.png)
 ***Figure 1:** 36 switches directly wired to a microcontroller pin with a common GND.
 Therefore, each key requires a dedicated pin (in this case 36 pins) which scales badly.*

-As we can see in Figure 1, each switch requires a dedicated pin on the microcontroller.
+As we can see in **Figure 1**, each switch requires a dedicated pin on the microcontroller.
 The microcontroller will then scan each switch independently via the dedicated net.
 The return line of the switch is usually the shared GND signal.

 To scan the switches, the microcontroller would pull-up the pin that connects to the currently scanned switch (i.e. setting the pin `HIGH`).
 As a result, the open switch would read `High`.
 When the switch is closed, the pin is pulled down to GND (0 V or logical `LOW`), which the microcontroller then interprets as a pressed key.

 It's apparent that this kind of wiring is not very efficient in terms of scaling.
 Given the example's 36 switches, we would already exceed the limit of available pins on most common microcontrollers.
 Building a keyboard this way will be extremely difficult.

 For example, a full-size keyboard usually comes with 104 (ANSI) or 105 (ISO) keys.
-This translates to 105 pins only for the switches.
-Such a microcontroller is out of scope.
+This translates to 105 pins only to connect the switches.
+Such a big microcontroller is out of scope for this use-case.

-The solution is to share pins between multiple switches by introducing more efficient wiring concept: the matrix design.
+The solution is to share pins between multiple switches by introducing a more efficient wiring concept: the matrix design.

-## The Matrix To The Rescue
+### The Matrix To The Rescue

-To significantly reduce the amount of pins required for a keyboard, switches are organized in a matrix.
-A matrix electrically arranges the switches in rows and columns allowing the firmware to address each switch by a matrix index ([row;column]).
+To significantly reduce the amount of microcontroller pins required for a keyboard (hence significantly reducing costs and complexity), switches are organized in a matrix.
+A matrix electrically arranges the switches in rows and columns.
+Such a grid allows the firmware to address each switch by a unique matrix index ([row;column]).
+In other words, each switch is described by its row and column position, very similar to a data table where row and column index describe the position of a cell.

-These rows and columns are not required to match the actual arrangement of the switches.
-Instead they describe the electrical wiring.
-However, to make working with the matrix easier e.g. key mapping, rows and columns usually follow the physical switch arrangement as close as possible.
+These rows and columns are not required to match the actual layout of the keyboard.
+Instead, they describe the electrical wiring.
+However, to make working with the matrix easier e.g. key mapping, rows and columns usually follow the physical switch arrangement, that forms the keyboard layout, as close as possible.

 ![alt text](https://bioniccode.github.io/qmk-documentation-resources/resources/how-a-matrix-works/images/matrix_overlay.png)
 ***Figure 2:** The actual electrical wiring of the keys overlayed on a keyboard layout to highlight how physical keys and electrical wiring are ideally equal.
 The virtual grid consisting of rows and columns is clearly visible, where each intersection (matrix coordinate) maps to an individual key.*

- For example, in a 6x17 matrix (6 rows and 17 column) a full-size keyboard consisting of 104 switches only requires 23 pins (6 rows + 17 columns).
+ For example, in a 6x17 matrix (6 rows and 17 column) a full-size keyboard consisting of 104 switches now only requires 23 pins (6 rows + 17 columns).
 That's drastically less opposed to the 104 pins when wiring each switch directly.
-A matrix in this case saves ~78 % pins.
+A matrix design in this case saves ~78 % microcontroller pins.
 And a microcontroller with 23 available pins is easy and cheap to source.

 The following example shows a 6x6 matrix including diodes:
 ![alt text](https://bioniccode.github.io/qmk-documentation-resources/resources/how-a-matrix-works/images/6x6_switch_matrix_example_basic.png)
 ***Figure 3:** A 6x6 matrix including the anti-ghosting diodes.
 The schematic also highlights how only 12 pins are required to address 36 switches.*

-The diodes are necessary to solve the ghosting effect problem.
+The diodes (see [Diode](#diode)) are necessary to solve the ghosting effect problem (see ["The Ghosting Effect"](#)).

+---

 ## Scanning The Matrix

 The scan is conducted by the firmware.
-It dynamically controls the pins of the microcontroller during scanning by configuring them as inputs or outputs and change their logic level from `HIGH`to `LOW` and back.
+It dynamically controls the pins of the microcontroller during scanning by configuring them as inputs or outputs and changing their logic level from `HIGH`to `LOW` and back.

 >[!TIP]
 >In microcontroller systems the terms ***input* and *output* do not define the direction of how current/signals flows**.
 Current can also flow into an output or out of an input as the direction of current merely depends on voltage differences between connected pins (electrical potentials).